jobyjoseph/Mastering-Frontend/Android.md

 > Room is an abstraction layer on top of an SQLite database.

 > You must define each entity as an annotated data class, and the interactions as an annotated interface, a data access object (DAO).
 Room uses these annotated classes to create tables in the database, and queries that act on the database.

+Build your first app - https://developer.android.com/training/basics/firstapp/

+Android apps are built as a combination of components that can be invoked individually.
+For example, an activity is a type of app component that provides a user interface (UI).

+Android apps provide multiple entry points.
+The "main" activity starts when the user taps your app's icon.
+You can also direct the user to an activity from elsewhere, such as from a notification or even from a different app.

+Other components, such as _broadcast receivers_ and _services_, allow your app to perform background tasks without a UI.

+Android apps adapt to different devices.

+Android allows you to provide different resources for different devices.
+For example, you can create different layouts for different screen sizes.
+The system determines which layout to use based on the screen size of the current device.

+If any of your app's features need specific hardware, such as a camera, you can query at runtime whether the device has that hardware or not, and then disable the corresponding features if it doesn't.
+You can specify that your app requires certain hardware so that Google Play won't allow the app to be installed on devices without them.